gamer-cndg/omega2-wii-classic-controller/README.md

 You will need:
 * an Onion Omega2 or Omega2+, preferably with the extension dock
 * a Wii classic controller
-* an adapter board for the plug (e.g., [Adafruit's nunchucky][adafruit-nunchucky])
+* an adapter board for the controller's connector (e.g., [Adafruit's nunchucky][adafruit-nunchucky])
 * breadboard and wires

 From the adapter board, connect GND to Omega's GND, VCC to 3.3V, Data to SDL and Clock to SCL.
-Do not insert the adapter the wrong way up, your else GND and 3.3V will be exchanged and your controller will be damaged through reverse polarity.
+Do not insert the adapter the wrong way up, or else GND and 3.3V will be exchanged and your controller will be damaged through reverse polarity.

 ### Library Usage